Transgender representation in the Drag Race franchise: Drag Race Philippines and Slaysian Royale

-Drag Race Philippines: Slaysian Royale

 Kitty Space from the second season of Drag Race France is the first trans contestant from Drag Race Philippines: Slaysian Royale, an international All Stars spin-off series of Drag Race Philippines featuring contestants with Asian lineage across various Drag Race franchises competing against past contestants of Drag Race Philippines.

+On February 7th 2025, Season 1 contestant Marina Summers, came out as a transgender woman.

 Drag Race Sverige

-Trans contestant Endigo competed on the Swedish adaptation of the show (2023).
+Trans contestants Endigo and Fontana competed on the Swedish adaptation of the show (2023).

 Drag Race Thailand

 On the second season (2019) of the Thai adaptation of the series, Angele Anang became the first trans contestant to win a season of Drag Race.
 Trans contestants Meannie Minaj competed on the show's first season (2018), followed by Kandy Zyanide and Katy Killer, in addition to Anang, on the second season (2019) and Benze Diva & Zepee on the third season (2024).

-RuPaul's Drag Race UK
+RuPaul's Drag Race UK and UK vs. the World

 Cara Melle (left) and Dakota Schiffer (right) competed on RuPaul's Drag Race UK.

-Trans contestants Cara Melle and Dakota Schiffer have competed on the British adaptation of the series.
+Trans contestants Cara Melle, Dakota Schiffer and Starlet have competed on the British adaptation of the series.
 Dakota Schiffer was the first trans contestant to compete on the series.
 Nyongbella competed on series 7.
 On the show, genderfluid contestant Bimini Bon-Boulash wore an outfit inspired by the trans flag.